tttor/ctrl-foundation/method/policy-based/gae_schulman_2016.md

 * GAE has two parameters $\gamma$ and $\lambda$ which adjust the bias-variance tradeoff.
   * allows us to smoothly interpolate between the high-bias estimator (λ = 0) and the low-bias estimator (λ = 1).
 * GAE as a variance reduction scheme
+* The choice Ψt = Aπ (st, at ) yields almost the lowest possible variance, (in practice, the  advantage function is not known and must be estimated)
+  * This statement can be intuitively justified by the following interpretation of the policy gradient: that a step in the policy gradient direction should increase the probability of better-than-average actions and decrease the probability of worse-than-average actions.

 ## setup
 * combine this idea with trust region policy optimization and a trust region algorithm that optimizes a value function,